 Indeed, King Peter also extended his Protection to the Sovereign Order of St John and the Sovereign Military Order of the Temple of Jerusalem, then based in America, and on several occasions rehabilitated non-Yugoslav titles for the benefit of foreigners.
 When the critic Colonel Robert Gayre of Gayre and Nigg made representations to the legal adviser of the King in protest against the King’s actions, he was informed that, from a Yugoslav point of view, what the King did in these matters was legal, no matter how much outsiders disliked it.
 (Gayre, The Knightly Twilight, p.
 62, 1973).
-Similar ineffective protests greeted the King’s decision to create a number of Royal Yugoslav Knights Bachelor, both ad vitam and hereditary, of whom one of the last surviving knights served as a senior officer of the Abbey-Principality until his death in 2015.
+Similar ineffective protests greeted the King’s decision to create a number of Royal Yugoslav Knights Bachelor, both ad vitam and hereditary, of whom one of the last surviving knights was the adoptive father of the present Prince-Abbot of San Luigi.
 We shall return to these points subsequently, but our position remains (as it ever was) one of steadfast defence of King Peter and his rights.

 During the 1930s, Prince-Abbot Edmond I of San Luigi received extensive recognition from the Head of the Russian Imperial House, Grand Duke Cyril Vladimirovitch, who from 1924 onwards was styled Emperor and Autocrat of All the Russias.
 Grand Duke Cyril was appointed a Grand Cross of the Order of the Crown of Thorns.
 From Grand Duke Cyril, Prince-Abbot Edmond I received the Cross of the Imperial Russian Order of St Stanislas, Commandeur with Plaque (“for foreigners”) on 22 February 1922, and was promoted to Grand Croix in the First Class in the same Order in 1936 by Grand Duke Cyril as its dynastic head.
 Also in 1936, he was admitted to the Association Patriotique Russe au nom de l’Empereur Nicholas II, initially in the Section Generale and then in the Section Armes Imperiale.
 In the previous year, he was admitted with the consent of Grand Duke Cyril to the Order of St Vladimir, under the high protection of King Alexander I of Yugoslavia, as Commandeur avec plaque, with the supreme sanction, on the ribbon of Romanoff of the first class.
 This appointment also bestowed hereditary nobility.
 In 1936, the Russian Veterans Society of the World War bestowed upon Prince-Abbot Edmond I the Hereditary Knighthood with Cross of the Order of the Compassionate Heart, and he was granted the Medal “pour zele et assistance” on ribbon of the Order of St Andrew, First Class, in gold, by order of Grand Duke Cyril.
 These recognitions suffice to demonstrate amply that the Russian Imperial House of Romanoff extended its recognition both to Prince-Abbot Edmond I and to the Order of the Crown of Thorns which was accepted by its Head.